kyleoneill/leagueBot/readme.md

 7. `!win` - Fetches a happy kitty from Google to help celebrate a well earned victory.
 8. `!free` - Lists the free champions for the week.
 9. `!chest [summoner]` - Displays the champions that can earn mastery chests.
+10. `!mastery [champion]` - Displays mastery information for a given champion.

 ## Misc
 Commands that take `[summoner]` as an argument (`!ranking` and `!chest`) can be used without an argument if the `!setName` command has been used to give the robot your league summoner name.